sysflow-telemetry/sf-processor/plugins/actions/example/README.md

 The `now` action is a pluggable action that creates a tag containing the current time in nanosecond precision.

-First, in the root of sf-processor, build the processor and the action plugin:
+First, in the root of sf-processor, build the processor and the action plugin.
+Note, this plugin's shared object is generated in `resources/actions/now.so`.

 ```bash
 make build && make -C plugins/actions/example